Are You Getting Enough Sleep?

 Prepping for sleep throughout the day

 - Get as much sunlight as you can throughout the day.
 Sunlight prompts our bodies to create melatonin, which increases our nightly sleep drive.
-If you live somewhere that is frequently dark, consider getting a sleeping lamp.
+If you live somewhere that is frequently dark, consider getting a sleep lamp.
 For most people, however, taking an outdoor walk each day will do.

 - Getting more organized is a surefire way to get better sleep.
 One practical tip is to use a to-do app (e.g., OneNote) to keep track of to-dos and ideas.
-Knowing you’ve done (written down) small tasks makes it easier to fall asleep.
+Knowing you’ve actioned (written down) small tasks makes it easier to fall asleep.

 - Develop a work wind-down routine, particularly if you work in an office, to let your mind know that work is over for the day.
-This might involve planning the next day, so you can feel well-prepared for what needs to be done (assuming there are no fires to put out).
+This might involve planning the next day, so you can feel well prepared for what needs to be done (assuming there are no fires to put out).
 This is doubly important if you return to work after dinner.
 Practice what is called the Hemingway Bridge: stop work before it’s finished and take notes on where to start the next day.
 This prevents anxiety when lying in bed later.

 - If you find it challenging to get enough exercise during the day, make do with a fake commute or fresh air snack either before or after work.